NYU-CDS-Capstone-44/us-court-partisan-bias/README.md

 <br>3.)
 Merge the cleaned partisan inference results with the topic inference results to get one final csv with all cleaned results using Jupyter notebook: merge_results.ipynb
 <br>4.)
 A compressed version of the final csv output can be found in the [GoogleDrive](https://drive.google.com/drive/folders/1FLyUYnxbc8VfNZUw-J5uK30uddR2MNgP?usp=drive_link) as inference_partisan_topic_results3.csv.gz
 ### hand_label_sample
+1.)
+Scripts to get inference data sample in .py and .s files
+<br>2.)
+Compare hand coded samples to inference sample in Jupyter notebook: check_hand_code.ipynb
 ### inference_samples
+1.)
+Inference samples from scripts in hand_label_sample found in .csv file

 ##visualizations
 1.)
 EDA.ipynb: exploratory data analysis on supreme court data